oppressionslayer/larsdoku-solver/README.md

 Larsdoku solves the hardest Sudoku puzzles ever created using only logical deduction — no backtracking, no trial-and-error.
 Built on a bitwise engine with GF(2) linear algebra, it achieves **100% pure logic on the Top1465 benchmark** (1,465 of the hardest known puzzles), averaging **19ms per puzzle**.

+** USE --preset expert  first, and --preset larstech for the new techniques listed at the gihub New Techniques site!

+** --preset larstech are new techniques i created that the community should review and comment on before i put them in as expert techniques

 ```
 pip install larsdoku
 ```